philipparvaneh/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Sketch 5 designs for how you would physically position your display and any buttons or knobs needed to interact with it.\*\*\***

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

+The powering of the device came into question when thoroughly going through prototype design.
+Would need to implement a battery powered source of energy to power Pi.
+Also we would like to provide a nice UI on the screen with necessary data without looking cluttered/ aesthetically pleasing.
+Lastly, when drawing our different designs, we were pondering which designs a user would like best as a prototype.

 **\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\***